Keelen-Fisher/CodeFellows-Lecture-Notes/class0018.md

   - Powerful Conditional/Filtering Support
   - Callback & Promise support
   - AWS Multi-region support

+- You can also compare DynamoDB and Dynamoose to:| MongoDB and Mongoose | postgres and sequelize

 ### Things I want to Know About